Last updated on December 27th, 2022 at 12:43 am

 Make a large pompom from all three shades of yarn used and attach to top of hat.
 In the spirit of the one worn by Jayne, the pompom should not be too full and should be roughly trimmed.

-Designer Cheryl DeWolfe writes the engaging Flotsam and Jetsam blog.
+Contributing designer Cheryl DeWolfe wrote the engaging Flotsam and Jetsam blog.